What clogs pores? Avoid common mistakes 🚨

 The importance of exfoliation

-Cosmetics: friends or foes of pores? 🧐
+Cosmetic products: friends or foes of pores? 🧐

 Comedogenic products: beware of the invisible!

-The importance of complete makeup removal
+The importance of thorough makeup removal

 Remember that makeup removal is crucial in the skin cleansing process.
 Leaving makeup or cream residue on your skin overnight can lead to clogged pores.
 Use a gentle cleansing oil like SKIN1004's Madagascar Centella Light Cleansing Oil to effectively remove all traces of makeup and impurities.